-Options are notoriously known for being intimidating to strangers—but they don’t have to be.
+Options are notoriously known for being intimidating to traders—but they don’t have to be.
 Before trading options, a good way to get a grasp on them is to start by understanding option alerts.

-Not only will this help you understand options better, but it can give you valuable information on how traders are feeling toward a particular stock.
-Continue reading to learn how to read option alerts.
+However, you don’t even need to trade options to find these alerts valuable—they can give you information on how traders are feeling toward a particular stock.

 What are Options Contracts?